-V. The Authorised share capital of the Company is $\overline{\mathbf{x}}$.
-35,00,00,000- (Rupees Thirty Five Crores only) divided into 3,50,00,000 equity shares of $\overline{\mathbf{x}}$.
-10/- (Rupees Ten only) each with the rights, privileges and conditions attached thereto as are provided by the Articles of Association of the Company for the time being with power to increase and reduce the capital of the Company and to divide the shares in the capital for the time being into several classes and to attach thereto respectively such preferential, deferred, qualified, special rights, privileges or conditions as may be determined by or in accordance with the Articles of Association of the Company for the time being and to vary, modify or abrogate any such rights, privileges or conditions in such manner as may be permitted by the Companies Act, 2013 or provided by the Articles of Association of the Company for the time being and to vary provided by the Articles of Association of the Company for the Companies Act, 2013 or provided by the Articles of Association of the Company for the time being."
+V. The Authorised share capital of the Company is ₹.
+35,00,00,000- (Rupees Thirty Five Crores only) divided into 3,50,00,000 equity shares of ₹.
+10/- (Rupees Ten only) each with the rights, privileges and conditions attached thereto as are provided by the Articles of Association of the Company for the time being with power to increase and reduce the capital of the Company and to divide the shares in the capital for the time being into several classes and to attach thereto respectively such preferential, deferred, qualified, special rights, privileges or conditions as may be determined by or in accordance with the Articles of Association of the Company for the time being and to vary, modify or abrogate any such rights, privileges or conditions in such manner as may be permitted by the Companies Act, 2013 or provided by the Articles of Association of the Company for the time being."